Ashmit-Tyagi/Azure-DevOps/README.md

-## In modern software delivery, Continuous Integration (CI) and Continuous Deployment (CD) are essential for ensuring that code changes are automatically built, tested, and validated before being promoted to production.
+### In modern software delivery, Continuous Integration (CI) and Continuous Deployment (CD) are essential for ensuring that code changes are automatically built, tested, and validated before being promoted to production.
 While YAML-based pipelines are becoming the industry standard, the Azure DevOps Classic Editor still provides a powerful, visual way to design CI/CD workflows—making it ideal for learning, prototyping, and rapid iteration.

+#### Core Outcomes

+#### Through this project, I gained hands-on experience in:

+**1. Designing and implementing end-to-end CI/CD workflows using Azure DevOps Classic Editor**

+**2. Applying Infrastructure-as-Code (IaC) best practices with Terraform**

+**3. Embedding security scanning, compliance checks, and cost governance directly into pipelines**

+**4. Managing artifact packaging, versioning, and release pipelines for structured deployments**

+**5. Building automation workflows that reflect enterprise-grade DevOps standards and real-world practices**

 <img width="1920" height="1200" alt="Screenshot from 2025-08-30 20-46-48" src="https://github.com/user-attachments/assets/63a633a1-73ee-444b-8a2f-633fa61cb878" />